apptainer/singularity-userdocs/running_services.rst

 the service start, and the web server running.
 But then if you were to exit the container, the process would continue to run within an unreachable mount namespace.
 The process would still be running, but you couldn't easily kill or interface with it.
-This is a called an orphan process.
-Singularity instances give you the ability to handle services properly.
+This is a called an orphan process. apptainer instances give you the ability to handle services properly.

 ----------------------------------
-Container Instances in Singularity
+Container Instances in apptainer
 ----------------------------------

 For demonstration, let's use an easy (though somewhat useless) example of